jaysoncleofas/spendwise_api_2025/README.md

 ### Receipt Management
 - Upload receipts as images (JPEG, PNG, HEIC) or PDFs
 - Automatic OCR text extraction (requires pytesseract)
+- **Text-Only Storage**: Only OCR-extracted text is stored (files are not saved to disk)
+- This saves server storage space while preserving searchable text content
 - Search receipts by filename, transaction details, or OCR text
+- Receipts can be linked to transactions
 - Maximum file size: 10MB
+- Returns OCR text as JSON when downloading

 ### Multi-Currency Support
 - Each wallet can have its own currency